wso2/docs-is/en/identity-server/7.0.0/docs/deploy/elk-analytics-installation-guide.md

 Follow the steps below to enable ELK-based analytics in WSO2 Identity Server.

 1. Download and install WSO2 Identity Server.

+    !!! note
-For detailed information on how to install WSO2 IS, see [Install WSO2 Identity Server]({{base_path}}/deploy/get-started/install/).
+        For detailed information, see [Install WSO2 Identity Server]({{base_path}}/deploy/get-started/install/).

-2. Navigate to the `{IS_HOME}/repository/conf/` directory and open the `deployment.toml` file.
+2. Open the `deployment.toml` file found in the `{IS_HOME}/repository/conf/` directory and add the following configuration.

-3. Add the following configuration to the `deployment.toml` file.

     ```
     [analytics.elk]
     enable=true
     ```

+3. Restart {{product_name}}.

 ## Enable Logs in WSO2 Identity Server

-1. Navigate to the `<IS_HOME>/repository/conf` directory and open the `log4j2.properties` file.
+1. Open the `log4j2.properties` file found in the `<IS_HOME>/repository/conf` directory and add the following configurations.

-2. Add the following configurations to the `log4j2.properties` file.

     - Add `ANALYTICS_EVENT_LOGFILE` to the list of all appenders as follows: <br />
         `appenders = {other appenders} , ANALYTICS_EVENT_LOGFILE`

-    - Add the following appender configs:
+    - Add the following appender configurations:

         ```
         appender.ANALYTICS_EVENT_LOGFILE.type = RollingFile